HaiShaw/cs255-project1/README.txt

     -   For the aes128_hash(), we use Merkle-Damgard Construction with Davies-Meyer compression with a fixed IV (128Bit).
         We take that fixed IV from MD5 implementation.
-128Bit Digest isn't very long but it seems enough to the facebook application criteria - assuming underline sjcl.cipher.aes is an ideal cipher, then with 128bit block/digest size, it takes O(2^64) evaluations of AES (E,D) to find a hash collision (the birthday paradox).
+128Bit Digest isn't very long but it seems enough to the facebook application criteria -assuming underlying sjcl.cipher.aes is an ideal cipher, then with 128bit block/digest size, it takes O(2^64) evaluations of AES (E,D) to find a hash collision (the birthday paradox).